docker/docs/get-started/index.md

 ## Docker concepts

-Docker is a platform for developers and sysadmins to **develop, deploy, and run** applications in containers.
-Like ship containers, Docker containers (based on Linux containers) are isolated user spaces that let you more easily control your software.
+Docker is a platform for developers and sysadmins to **develop, deploy, and run** applications with containers.
 The use of Linux containers to deploy applications is called _containerization_.
 Containers are not new, but their use for easily deploying applications is.

 Containerization is increasingly popular because containers are:

 - Flexible: Even the most complex applications can be containerized.